Blendify/blender-manual/trunk/blender_docs/manual/render/cycles/settings/scene/render/motion_blur.rst

 Shutter Type
    Replicates CMOS cameras by rendering a rolling shutter effect using scanlines.

-   - Top Bottom: Renders rolling shutter from the top of the image from the bottom.
+   - Top Bottom: Renders rolling shutter from the top of the image to the bottom.

 Rolling Shutter Duration
    Controls balance between pure rolling shutter effect and pure motion blur effect.